-A twisted application service.
-Application .
-There are HOWTOs on creating and manipulating them as a system-administrator, as well as using them in your code.
+A twisted application are real to a system-administrator, as well as using them in your code.

 Avatar

 (from Twisted Cred) business logic for specific user.
 For example, in PB these are perspectives, in POP3 these are mailboxes, and so on.